What Is Asbestos?

 Asbestos Use in the Military

-All five military branches relied heavily on asbestos and asbestos-containing products from the 1930s until the 1970s, when the Environmental Protection Agency (EPA) restricted its use due to health concerns.
-However, some military construction used asbestos-containing products as late as 1991.
-Read more about the different ways each branch of the military used asbestos.
+All five military branches relied heavily on asbestos and products that used the mineral from the 1930s until the 1970s, when the Environmental Protection Agency (EPA) restricted its use due to health concerns.
+However, some military construction used asbestos-products as late as 1991.

 Army buildings and military vehicles also contained large quantities of asbestos.
 Veterans may have been exposed to the toxic fibers when coming into contact with insulation, cement flooring, roof tiles, and plumbing.

 Insulation and plumbing pipes contained asbestos.
-Marines were exposed to asbestos in sleeping quarters, mess halls, and boiler and engine rooms.
-It was also common for Marines to live and work close to Navy shipyards, which contained the largest concentrations of asbestos.
+Marines were exposed to the carcinogen in sleeping quarters, mess halls, and boiler and engine rooms.
+It was also common for Marines to live and work close to Navy shipyards, which contained the largest concentrations of the mineral.

 Navy and Coast Guard

 Members of the Navy and Coast Guard faced the highest levels of asbestos exposure.
 The insulation and paint used on vessels contained asbestos.
-Boiler and engine rooms on Navy ships, which were often dusty and small, meant thousands of sailors and crew members inhaled or ingested the mineral.
+Boiler and engine rooms on Navy ships, which were often dusty and small, meant thousands of sailors and crew members inhaled or ingested it.

 Who Was Exposed?